Marvenlee/cheviot/readme.txt

   other kernel objects can be embedded in messages and passed to other processes.

-* The Executive (or Root process) will implement the bulk of the file system interface and file caching.
-The executive will also manage a namespace for public message ports.

-* The Executive's file system code will support zero-copy access to files, with parts of files mapped as segments..

-* There are no kernel threads.
+* No kernel threads.
 All processes will be multithreaded by user-mode coroutines.
-Libtask by Russ Cox provides great support for coroutines.
-Coroutines are used to multithread servers such as the Executive and its file system.
+Libtask used for coroutines.
+Coroutines are used to multithread servers such as the Filesys server.

 * The microkernel implements an interrupt-model kernel with a single kernel stack per CPU.
 Kernel calls are preemptive and restart from